Joe-Hu-Chat/C-basics/04_cpp_notes.md

 You can retrive the result using `.get()`, which will block until the result is ready.

+If a `std::future` is associated with an asynchronous task launched using std::async and you do not explicitly call `.get()` or `.wait()` on it, the **destructor** of the `std::future` will block until the task completes.
+This ensures that the asynchronous operation finishes before the future object is destroyed, preventing premature termination of the thread.
+This behavior only applies to futures returned by `std::async`, not to those from `std::promise` or other sources.

 ### std::latch

 A synchronization **primitive** that allows threads to wait until a counter reaches zero.